tteeoo/solitaire/README.md

 ### Running
 To start, simply run the file `solitaire.py` with a Python interpreter.

-Or play on the web at: https://solitaire.theohenson.repl.run/
+Or play on the web at https://solitaire.theohenson.repl.run.

 ### The game board
 When started, the seven columns of cards are displayed at the top.